leighs-hammer/rural/README.md

 ## Note : This may be overkill

-Often you need something simpler, the additioanl functions may suit you needs:
+Often you need something simpler, the additional functions may suit you needs better!

-`import Rural, {ruralIso, ruralName} from 'rural'` or just what you need.
+`import Rural, {ruralIso, ruralName} from 'rural'` or just what you need `import {ruralName} from 'rural'`

 # Api